-A delicious juicy peach has an abundance of health benefits and is low in calories!
+Delicious juicy peaches have an abundance of health benefits and are low in calories!

 “Life is better than death, I believe, if only because it is less boring, and because it has fresh peaches in it.” ― Alice Walker

 16 Reasons Peaches Are Peachy Keen for Your Body

 - Peaches keep the skin healthy.
 Vitamin A and C in peaches make them is a great moisturizer and are often used in cosmetics.
 It also helps in regenerating skin tissue.

 - A peach is a great snack food for losing weight.
 It can give you the feeling of being full, so you will eat less.
 One peach contains about 35-50 calories and no fat!

 - Peach flowers have sedative properties.
 A remedy for restlessness includes boiling peach flowers in water along with some honey.

 - Peaches nourish the scalp which helps reduce hair loss.

 - In China Peach tea is used as a kidney cleanser.